mugishap/neprep/README.md

 ---

-<p align="center"> This is a combination of 2023 practicals responses.
+<p align="center"> This is a combination of Templates for practicals responses.
     <br>
 </p>